Louis-Navarro/tic-tac-toe-python/README.md

 2. Execute `pip install -r requirements.txt` to download every package needed

 3. Done !
-You can know play Tic Tac Toe in a terminal or with a GUI !
+You can now play Tic Tac Toe in a terminal or with a GUI !